CAPTRSTEAM/survey-app/survey-taker/DATABASE_INTEGRATION.md

 When a survey is completed in platform mode, the app:
 1. Attempts to save the survey data using `createAppData`
+2. Sends an `APP_FINISHED` event to increment finishCount and activate the next item in the sequence
-2. Falls back to the legacy `postMessage` method if database save fails
+3. Falls back to the legacy `postMessage` method if database save fails
-3. Provides clean error handling without excessive logging
+4. Provides clean error handling without excessive logging

 ### 3. Data Structure